-A Middle Tennessee State University doctoral student’s effort to preserve a legendary Nashville music venue and have it listed on the National Register of Historic Places is the subject of the next “MTSU On the Record” radio program.
+A Middle Tennessee State University doctoral student’s effort to preserve a legendary Nashville music venue and have it listed on the National Register of Historic Places was the subject of a recent “MTSU On the Record” radio program.

-Host Gina Logue’s interview with Jennifer Ruch, a doctoral candidate in MTSU’s Public History Program, will air from 9:30 to 10 p.m.
-Central Tuesday, Nov.
-30, and from 6 to 6:30 a.m.
-Central Sunday, Dec.
-5, on WMOT-FM Roots Radio 89.5 and www.wmot.org.
+Host Gina Logue’s interview with Jennifer Ruch, a doctoral candidate in MTSU’s Public History Program, first aired Nov.
+30 on WMOT-FM Roots Radio 89.5 and www.wmot.org.